nl253/GeneticAlgo/README.md

   // if you *don't* set it, it will grow with time based on
   // how close timeTaken is to timeOutMS and how fit the candidate is
-  // more fit => more likely to use mutation
+  // the more fit the more likely it is to be mutated
+  //
   // you should not need to modify it,
   // if you do, you should set it to a small value e.g. 0.05
   pMutate: null,

   // it makes sense for it to be 100 - 1500 ish
+  //
-  // (if you find that the algorithm gets stuck too quickly, increase it)
+  // if you find that the algorithm gets stuck too quickly, increase it
   popSize: 300,

   // 0.2 is 20%, 10 is 10
-  // (if you find that the algorithm gets stuck too quickly, decrease it)
+  // if you find that the algorithm gets stuck too quickly, decrease it
   nElite: 0.2,

   // probability of choosing elites for selection
-  // this way you can have a small population of elites but sample frequently
+  //
-  // e.g. when nElite is small and pElite is high
+  // when nElite is small and pElite is high you can have a small population
+  // of elites but sample frequently
+  //
-  // (if you find that the algorithm gets stuck too quickly, decrease it)
+  // if you find that the algorithm gets stuck too quickly, decrease it
   pElite: 0.2,

   // when mutating, target at least 1 gene
+  // it should not be too high because the point of
+  // mutations it to introduce novelty in a controlled way (probably <10)
   minNGeneMut: 1,

   // by default it's set to a small value based on
   // minNGeneMut and nGenes (the more genes, the higer it is)
+  //
-  // (it should not be too high because the point of
+  // it should not be too high because the point of
-  // mutations it to introduce novelty in a controlled way)
+  // mutations it to introduce novelty in a controlled way
   maxNGeneMut: null,

   // keep track of improvements in previous rounds to detect local minima
+  //
-  // (if you find that the algorithm gets stuck too quickly, increase it)
+  // if you find that the algorithm gets stuck too quickly, increase it
   nTrack: 100,
+  //
   // this is used to detect being stuck local minima (no improvement),
   // you should not need to change it
   minImprove: 1E-6,

   // when mutating, the value of a gene is replaced with a random value
+  //
   // this is set intelligently based on dtype
   maxRandVal: undefined,
   minRandVal: undefined,